Locally stationary spatio-temporal interpolation of Argo profiling float data: Results

 The cross-validation results for the Student nugget are given in the supplement \cite{Kuusela2017Supplement}.
 The Student models tend to perform worse than the comparable Gaussian models.
 This happens because they smooth out non-Gaussian high frequency features (eddies in particular) by including them in the nugget term.
 Nevertheless, the same conclusion that the spatio-temporal model outperforms the purely spatial model remains true.
 Even though the Student models have inferior point prediction performance, they offer significant advantages in uncertainty quantification (see Section~\ref{sec:results}\ref{sec:UQ}).

-To summarize, these results highlight the importance of including time in the mapping and allowing the covariance parameters to change with location and depth.
-Indeed, the largest improvements are observed at 10~db, where one would intuitively expect the data-driven covariances to differ the most from the Roemmich--Gilson model (see Section~\ref{sec:background}\ref{sec:RG_climatology}).
-To put these results into context, it is important to keep in mind that statistical procedures typically converge at sublinear rates as the amount of data increases.
+To summarize, these results highlight the importance of including time in the mapping and allowing the covariance parameters to change with location and pressure.
+Indeed, the largest improvements are observed at 10~dbar, where one would intuitively expect the data-driven covariances to differ a lot from the Roemmich--Gilson model (see Section~\ref{sec:background}\ref{sec:RG_climatology}).
+To put these results into perspective, it is useful to keep in mind that statistical procedures typically converge at sublinear rates as the amount of data increases.
 For example, assuming a $1/\sqrt{n}$ rate of convergence, a $20\,\%$ improvement in the predictive performance translates into $56\,\%$ more data.
 This would correspond to deploying roughly 2,000 additional floats at a cost of 30 million~USD (one Argo float costs approximately 15,000~USD \cite{ArgoFAQ2017}).
-Similarly, even a $10\,\%$ performance improvement would correspond to approximately $23\,\%$ more data at a cost of some 12 million~USD.
-These costs are even higher if one takes into account the need to replenish the array and the cost of data handling.
+Similarly, even a $10\,\%$ performance improvement corresponds to approximately $23\,\%$ more data at a cost of some 12 million~USD.
+It should be noted that these dollar amounts are rough order-of-magnitude estimates using Argo-type floats.
+The actual costs would be higher if one took into account the need to replenish the array and the cost of data handling.
+On the other hand, improved upper ocean sampling could also be achieved at a lower cost by deploying cheaper floats that sample only the upper few hundred meters of the water column.